 Because I make a big batch for multiple uses, my preferred method uses a big stockpot (for bigger quantity) versus a pressure cooker, slow cooker, or crock pot (smaller quantity).

-While the turkey and vegetables are roasting, get out a large stock pot, a 10-12 quart size.
+While the turkey and vegetables are roasting, get out a large pot, 10-12 quart size.

 When the turkey and vegetables are finished roasting, place everything in the stock pot and fill to cover with 5 quarts of cold water to start.
 Add bay leaves, fresh thyme, parsley, and black peppercorns to the pot.